-As I said in my last post, God got my attention almost ten years ago and changed the trajectory of my life.
+As I said in my last post, God got my attention over ten years ago and changed the trajectory of my life.
 He made it clear that I was to begin working toward a vision of using our business as a platform for Christian ministry.
 From the beginning of this journey, my motives have been to do just that.
 My goal has been to one day hear, “Well done, good and faithful servant.”

 Lessons From David